 I’m starting to hear about more and more eco businesses in Ireland, which is such a great development.
 I appreciate that the cornerstone of zero waste is shunning new purchases where possible but sometimes we need to replace those essentials and if we can buy from a company that is doing their bit to ensureContinue reading “Ethical Sustainable Business – Fair Threads”

 I find buying sustainable, ethical shoes in Ireland an absolute nightmare.
 It seems that either you go for vegan plastic or biodegradable leather.
-I’ve know canvas shoes are in vogue at the moment and I’d happily chance a pair of canvas trainers in showery Ireland but not a pair of canvas pumps – too risky!Continue reading “Sustainable Ethical Shoe Brands in Europe”
+I’ve know canvas shoes are in vogue at the moment and I’d happily chance a pair of canvas trainers in showery Ireland but not a pair of canvas pumps – too risky!Continue reading “Sustainable Ethical Shoes in Europe 2020”